BEST SOCIAL MEDIA STRATEGY TEMPLATE

 was designed by

 MAU. is an Award Winner Digital Marketing Specialist (Masters in Marketing), Certified Facebook/Adwords Professional, Certified SEO Consultant, Top Linkedin Influencer (6k connections), StartUp Investor, Writer, International Speaker.
 15+ years experience optimising Digital Marketing Campaigns.
 Worked for top brands such as Realestate.com.au, News Limited, The Athletes Foot, Thrifty, NSW Government.
 MAU.also trains marketers via Strategy Workshops & Training Sessions.
 His popular Digital Marketing Plan & Social Media Plan templates downloaded by thousands.
-MAU. travels the world (37 countries visited) while teaching Digital Marketing or completing creative photography briefs and conceptual photography assignments.
-MAU. speaks three languages, football fan, latin dancer.
+MAU. travels the world while teaching Digital Marketing or completing creative photography briefs and conceptual photography assignments.
+MAU. enjoys football, latin music and trekking.
 Subscribe to MAU. e-newsletter or connect on LinkedIn Instagram Facebook

 eDigital – One of Australia’s Top 5 Most 🏆 Visited Digital Marketing Sites

 Share your opinion or your best tip below 😀 ⇓